OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

    * 15:57 Opening issues in git
    * 19:00 Issues and pull requests
    * 30:55 Sample for real project interaction for Forem
-   * 42:10 Git project concepts, Forking and comminting
+   * 42:10 Git project concepts, Forking and committing

 * [Video 2-2](https://youtu.be/WuKd66rLTKw): (Freddy Adiv)
    * 00:00 Locking files - pros and cons
    * 02:50 Following a project and notifications in Git
-   * 05:35 Ranking mechanizm of projects
+   * 05:35 Ranking mechanism of projects
-   * 06:10 Sturcture of Git URLs, projects/ organizations/ repos
+   * 06:10 Structure of Git URLs, projects/ organizations/ repos
    * 15:01 3rd party packages registry
-   * 17:45 Open source by orgznizations
+   * 17:45 Open source by organizations
    * 21:35 YAML file format
    * 31:15 Adding a new organization using YAML
    * 50:22 Assignments